-As specified in the quality assurance program plan, a laboratory method blank was prepared along with the 14 human adipose lipid samples. method blank was taken through all procedures as if it were an actual sample. although no lipid matrix was introduced.
+As specified in the quality assurance program plan, a laboratory method blank was prepared along with the 14 human adipose lipid samples.
+The method blank was taken through all procedures as if it were an actual sample, although no lipid matrix was introduced.
 The analysis of the method blank resulted in the data reported for each of the target analytes reported in Table 23.
 As noted in Table 23, 1,2,3,4,6,7,8-HpCDD and OCDD were detected at concentrations equivalent to 4.0 and 30 pg/g (equivalent to a 10-g lipid sample), respectively.

+The contribution of these PCDDs were not subtracted from the observed responses for the spiked and unspiked samples.
+These background levels accounted for less than 2% of the 1,2,3,4,6,7,8-HpCDD and less than 4% of the OCDD measured in the unspiked lipid samples.
 In addition to these compounds, responses that correspond to the elution of two TCDD isomers (1,3,6,8- and 1,3,7,9-) and a PeCDD (isomer not determined) were detected in the method blank.
-Further analysis of individual reagents used for preparation of the samples identified the activated acidic alumina as the source of the artifacts.
-Acidic alumina that had been cleaned by Soxhlet extraction but not activated at 190°C was analyzed, and the artifacts were not detected.
-This indicates that the artifacts are generated during activation of acidic alumina at elevated temperatures (190°C).
-Similar background problems from the same PCDD congeners have recently been reported by the Center for Disease Control.
-17,18